ZaniteA/oop-project-restaurant-reservation/README.md

 The database is located in `/RestoManagement.sql`.
 An entity relationship diagram has been included in `/erd.png`.

-The database needs to be imported into a local MySQL server under the name `restaurantreservation`, i.e. through the URL `localhost:3306/restaurantreservation` for the program to work correctly.
+The database needs to be imported into a local MySQL server under the name `restomanagement`, i.e. through the URL `localhost:3306/restomanagement` for the program to work correctly.

 ## Java source files